robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 Around 2018 [Sirepo](https://sirepo.com) had outgrown
 [Celery](https://docs.celeryq.dev) as a job management system.
-We decided to implement a tailored solution to our problem, which involves jobs running for a few seconds seconds to a few days.
+We decided to implement a tailored solution to our problem, which involves jobs running from a few seconds seconds to a few days.
 We also had a requirement to integrate with job managers on 3rd party supercomputers with independent authentication.